fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 #### *status* labels:

 All sprint backlog issues have one status label.
-Other issues only have a status label when they are active (eg: a contributor not participating to a sprint, a developer working during intersprint).
+Other issues only have a status label when they are active (eg: a developer not participating to a sprint, a developer working during intersprint).

   - **todo** : issue not started yet (but intention to start soon)
   - **doing** : issue implementation in progress